zcrayman/tut-data/2/README.md

 }
 ```

 This is a simple usage of MongoTemplate, using the persistence.domain.MenuItem class to push data into and out of a Mongo Collection.

-TODO, describe the connection process - localhost, no security, default port 27017
+This test class will verify that MenuItem works as expected against a real, running MongoDB instance.

 Here, the test ensures that the mapping works as expected, and the document appears in the expected shape in the collection.
 It also tests that the indexes that we expect
 have also been initialised.